core-c/LEDE_17.01.4.FPU_EMULATION/README.md

         make menuconfig

 ```

+Make sure it is really the UJE_YUN config you see.
+For example, check if Luci has some parts selected, and you can select Node versions 4,6,8 & 9 (from nxhack repo).
+When you're done viewing the configuration, ***close menuconfig***.
->  When you exit kernel_menuconfig and menuconfig,
->  if asked to write the config, confirm with YES.
+>  When you exit kernel_menuconfig and menuconfig, if asked to write the config, confirm with YES.

-####Now it is time to perform the cross-compile
+####Start the actual cross-compile
 ```

         make